kfirba/Directo/README.md

 'Directo' => Kfirba\Directo\Support\Facades\Directo::class,
 ```

-If you need to change the some of the default settings, can either publish the  `directo.php` config to make the changes global every time you try to generate a signature or use the convenient setter **Directo** provides.
+If you need to change some of the default settings, you can either publish the  `directo.php` config to make the changes global every time you try to generate a signature, or use the convenient setter **Directo** provides.

 ```bash
 $ php artisan vendor:publish --tag=directo